4 ways of sending money internationally

 Aside from banks, there are plenty of other ways of sending money internationally.
 Specialists like Western Union, MoneyGram, PayPal, and Wise help customers move money around the world fast and often for a lower fee than a bank.

-How can you make an international wire transfer?
+How to make an international wire transfer

 Let’s get into the details of how to wire money internationally now.
 We’ll walk through a few different ways of transferring money to a foreign bank account, from an international bank transfer with your normal bank, to wiring money overseas via a specialist service.